 Aim of the Service

-To achieve the best quality of life possible for palliative patients and their carers, centred on their goals, in a non-clinical environment/‘one stop shop’ nearer to people’s communities, and to support their carers.
-To have both physical and emotional issues addressed, including discussing advanced care planning where patients can detail how they want to be treated and cared for going forward.
+To achieve the best quality of life possible for patients with a palliative or terminal illness or advanced progressive disease, centred on their goals, in a non-clinical environment nearer to people’s communities, and to support their carers.
+To have physical, emotional and spiritual issues addressed, including discussing advance care planning where patients can detail how they want to be treated and cared for going forward.

-The primary aim of the outreach service is to provide rehabilitative, non-pharmacological and psychosocial support to empower patients and carers to:
+The primary aim of the Neighbourhood Hubs is to provide rehabilitative, non-pharmacological and psychosocial intervention and support to empower patients and carers to:

 - Understand their condition.

 - Remain as independent as possible within the limitations of their illness.

 - Maintain participation in meaningful activities and achieve realistic goals that add quality to life and improve function.

 - Maintain and/or improve global quality of life.

 - Remain at home or in their preferred place of care.

 Referrals are accepted from any health or social care professional involved in their care.
 Patients and carers can also self-refer to the service.
 For all accepted patient referrals, supporting information will be requested from their doctor and/or medical consultant and the GP will be informed.